 “Congregational praise begins with God and His glory, not man and his need.” – Eric Alexander

-While remaining Christ-focused in worship, we as leaders must have a congregation-centric attitude.
+While remaining Christ-focused in worship, we as leaders must have a congregation-serving attitude.
 We must lead in a way that encourages the congregation to remain engaged, whether in corporate singing or in other service elements including testimonies, Scripture readings, and musical offerings.
 While still prioritizing theological content, we must strive to engage our members in a way that is neither archaic nor trendy; instead, we desire to be both culturally sensitive and consistent with protestant church heritage.
-We achieve this by ensuring our content is entirely Scriptural, and by discerning what helps the congregation sing and remain focused, while at the same time understanding that they are responsible to God for their attitudes in corporate worship.
+We achieve this by ensuring our content is entirely Scriptural, and by discerning what helps the congregation sing and remain focused.

 “…teaching and admonishing one another with psalms and hymns and spiritual songs…” (Col. 3:16)

 “…our corporate responsibility before God and to each other is to sing together.” – Keith Getty